xtuml/mc/libTRANS/readme.txt

 Modified:  $Date: 2013/01/10 23:35:13 $

+2016-May-30:  This set of files is moving to the graveyard as deprectated.

 If the dll needs to be rebuilt, then in a console go to the libTRANS project directory and compile libTRANS with the following command: